Search | Directories | Reference Tools

 STAT 503 Practical Methods for Data Analysis (4)

 Basic exploratory data analysis with business examples.
 Data summaries, multivariate data, time series, multiway tables.
 Techniques include graphical display, transformation, outlier identification, cluster analysis, smoothing, regression, robustness.
-Departmental credit allowed for only one of 403 and 503.
-Prerequisite: B A 500 or QMETH 500 or equivalent or permission of instructor.
+Cannot be taken if credit received for STAT 403/Q SCI 403.
+Prerequisite: B A 500 or QMETH 500.
 Offered: jointly with QMETH 503.

 View course details in MyPlan: STAT 503